jmakino/clop-crystal/README.md

 # clop-crystal

-A CLI genrator for Crystal
+A CLI generator for Crystal

 ## Installation